hvpulok/lockessential/README.md

 * Opensource - Anybody can start to contribute

 # Vision
-* Giving an opensource platform for developing/testing POC of next generation password technology
+* Giving an opensource platform to the community for developing/testing POC of next generation password technology

 ## Following key software tools are used:
 * UI: AngularJS 1.5.8, Javascript HTML, CSS